The Texas Deafblind Child Count

 2016 Deafblind Eligibility with Brent Pitt, formerly of TEA

-Description: Interview from 2016 with Brent Pitt, formerly of TEA, and Sue Enoch, former TSBVI APH/VI Registration/DB Child Count Coordinator on Child Count of Students in Texas who are Deafblind.
+Description: Interview from 2016 with Brent Pitt, formerly of TEA, and Sue Enoch, former TSBVI APH/VI Registration/Deafblind Child Count Coordinator on Child Count of Students in Texas who are Deafblind.
 Both staff members have since retired.
 As of Spring 2021 current contacts are: Nicholas Trotter, Visual Impairment Program Administrator and Deafblind Grant Director at Texas Education Agency email: email@example.com phone: 512-463-9414 and Brian Sobeck, TSBVI Systems Support Specialist, email: firstname.lastname@example.org phone: (512) 206-9225.

 - The Superintendent signatures will be collected electronically.